Strawberry Rhubarb Jam Recipe (no pectin)

 If this is your first time making jam, or if you need just a little refresher, make sure to pop over to my Jelly + Jam Making Basics, 101 post for an overview of making these two preserves.
 Just a warning, though, once you taste the first jam made by your hands, you’ll be hooked and will have a hard time purchasing commercial jams or jellies in the future.
 You’ve been warned! 😉

 Everyone is familiar with the delicious little red harbingers of spring, also known as strawberries.
 But this recipe also incorporates the lesser-known vegetable, rhubarb.
 Yes, you heard that correctly.
-Rhubarb is actually a vegetable!
+Rhubarb is a vegetable!
 The sweet-tart flavor profile of rhubarb plays well with strawberries.
-In fact, some rhubarb lovers claim that there is a slight note of strawberry in rhubarb.
+Some rhubarb lovers claim that there is a slight note of strawberry in rhubarb.

 Strawberries and rhubarb are both late spring/early summer harvests, seeming to come into their own around May and through June.